Irwin Conference Center: Office wing and annex

 The original office wing is set back behind another building on Washington Street.
-The office wing largely measures 104 ft west–east and 34 ft north–south; due to the presence of the alleyway at the northeastern corner, the eastern elevation narrows to 18 ft.
-Visually, it is treated as a separate structure, since it has no materials or shapes in common with the main building.
-The office wing's south elevation has a glazed-brick facade with several openings, while the northern elevation is made of concrete block with steel-framed windows embedded into it.
-The other two elevations are attached to other buildings: The northeastern and eastern elevations are party walls shared with the Washington Street building, and the western elevation is shared with Roche's later annex.
+The office wing largely measures 104 ft east–west and 34 ft north–south; due to the presence of the alleyway at the northeastern corner, the eastern elevation narrows to 18 ft.
+It appears as a separate structure, since it shares no common materials or shapes with the main building.
+The office wing's south elevation has a glazed-brick facade with several openings; the northern elevation is made of concrete block with steel-framed windows embedded into it.
+The other two elevations are attached to other buildings: the northeastern and eastern elevations are party walls shared with the Washington Street building, and the western elevation is shared with Roche's later annex.

 Roche's annex is connected to the original wing via an arcade, which has brown-brick floor pavers.
 The annex is three stories high and uses similar materials to the original office wing.
 The western and eastern elevations have masonry walls.
 On the northern elevation is a 50 ft, steel-and-glass frame that includes air-conditioning ducts.
 The steel-and-glass frame encloses a patio running the building's length.
 A similar frame encloses the arcade on the southern elevation, although this frame has alternating bands of reflective and clear glass strips; the upper part of the arcade's frame slopes down at an angle.
 On both the northern and southern elevations, the steel strips function as mullions.
 Dan Kiley oversaw the landscape design for the arcade, adding tropical plants such as bougainvillea.

 Interior

+The building has a total of 90,794 sqft of space.
 The one-story main bank building has a banking hall for public functions, which is mostly an uninterrupted, open-plan space.
 Private offices were largely relegated to the office wing and annex.
 A basement extends underneath both the banking hall and the original office wing.
-The banking hall has a forced-air heating system, while the rest of the original building is heated and cooled by boilers and three chillers.
-A set of pneumatic tubes connected the bookkeepers' offices and tellers' counters.
+The banking hall has a forced-air heating system; the rest of the original building is heated and cooled by boilers and three chillers.
+Pneumatic tubes connected the bookkeepers' offices and tellers' counters.
 The building also had telephone dictation machines, a first in Indiana.
-An elevator and spiral stair led between the tellers' counters and basement.
+An elevator and spiral stair led between the tellers' counters and the basement.
+After becoming a conference center in the 2010s, the banking hall became an atrium, and the rest of the building became open-plan offices.